prashant-andani/AR-Alphabets/README.md

 # AR-Alphabets
-Web Augment Reality app for learning Alphabet words for children
+Web Augmented Reality app for learning Alphabet words for Kids using AR.js and A-frame

 ## Getting Started